phongvdoan/quotes/README.md

 Takes the recentquotes.json and swish it down to one line.
 Pass the line to GSON to parse it to the Quote Class.
 Get a random number between 0 and length of array of the quote class.
 Then use the random number to find the array at that index.

+## To Run

+Within the directory of quotes.

+In terminal, type ` ./gradlew run --args "src/main/resources/recentquotes.json"` or path to the json file